Is recertification required for certification?

 Do I need to submit a new photo?

 If the photo on your original card meets current requirements (full face, no hats or dark glasses), a new photo is not required.
-If you wish to have a new photo on your card, you may send one in with your recertification application or email it to email@example.com.
+If you wish to have a new photo on your card, you may email it to email@example.com (be sure to include your full name and certification number).

 When does my certification expire?

 Your certification’s expiration date appears on the front side of your certification card, below your designations.
-If you have lost your card, you may contact NCCCO to check on your certification’s expiration date.
+If you have lost your card, you may use the myCCO portal at my.ccocert.org to check your certification status.
+You can also contact CCO to check on your certification’s expiration date or use the Verify CCO Online system.

 I am running out of time to recertify.
 Can I ask for more time?